-Fill out a Course Reserve form online, or pick up a print copy at the Access Services desk in Library & Media Services, L1003.
-Bring your published work to the Access Services desk.
-On this form, you can select the length of the loan period (2 hours, 1 Day, or 3 Day).
+Fill out a Course Reserve form online, or pick up a print copy at the desk in the Library Learning Commons, F1066.
+Bring your published work to the desk.

 If there is an identical copy in the Library collection of the faculty’s copy, it will be pulled from the collection and put on Course Reserve.
 It takes 2 to 3 days to process the items.
 If the item is faculty-owned, there will be some minor changes made to it like the addition of a book pocket, labeling etc.